-We will not perform management functions or make management decisions on behalf of the Organization.
+We will not perform management functions or make management decisions on behalf of the Company.
 However, we will provide advice and recommendations to assist management in performing its functions and making decisions.

-We will prepare the Organization's federal (IRS Form 990) tax return for the year ended December 31, 2013.
+In matters relating to income taxes, we will prepare the necessary federal and state(s) income tax returns and supporting schedules from information provided by you.
 We will examine when appropriate, assessment notices relative to these returns, advise on income tax matters generally, and discuss any matters concerning your taxes with the taxing authorities.
 Our advice concerning income tax matters will relate to the proper income tax treatment of transactions already completed and will depend upon the accuracy and completeness of the records provided to us.
 We will advise you with regard to tax positions taken in the preparation of the tax returns, but the responsibility remains with you.
 We may require a separate engagement letter for tax planning engagements and/or tax representation matters.